 What is the IGFA Great Marlin Race?

-The IGFA Great Marlin Race (IGMR) is a partnership between IGFA and Stanford University that pairs recreational anglers with cutting-edge science to learn more about the basic biology of marlin and how they utilize the open ocean habitat.
+The IGFA Great Marlin Race (IGMR), presented by Costa Sunglasses®, is a partnership between IGFA and Stanford University that pairs recreational anglers with cutting-edge science to learn more about the basic biology of marlin and how they utilize the open ocean habitat.
 The goal of the program is to deploy 50 pop up archival tags (PAT) in marlin at billfish tournaments around the world each year.
 This effort will increase understanding of distribution, population structure and biology of marlin and engage anglers and the general public in the research process.
 By increasing our understanding of where these animals go and how they use the pelagic ecosystem, we will provide valuable information to the resource managers and policy makers responsible for ensuring their long-term conservation.

 How does it Work?